davidbooth-dev/fcc-imperial-metric-converter/README.md

 # FCC - Information Security and Quality Assurance

-## Imperial Metric converter an FCC Project
+## Imperial Metric Converter an FCC Project

 1) SET NODE_ENV to `test` without quotes
 2) Most logic will need done in `controllers/convertHandler.js` but do complete `routes/api.js`